OrienteerBAP/vuecket/README.md

    - [X] From NPM packages
 - [X] Support of propogation of Vue events to server side: $on, $once, $watch
 - [ ] Support of data channels between server side and client
-   - [ ] One Time - upon Vue component load
+   - [X] One Time - upon Vue component load
+   - [X] Observe - push changes to server side IMobel if they are changed on client one
    - [ ] Periodical refresh from server side
    - [ ] WebSocket based refresh from server side
 - [X] Support of server based Vue methods